SinZhung/Property_Rental_System/README.md

 # TCP2201 - Cyberjaya Online Rental Management System

-This project (Assignment for TCP2201 - Object Oriented Analysis and Design) is developed as an online tool to revolutionize property rental in Cyberjaya.
-The Cyberjaya Online Rental Management System provides a comprehensive platform for property owners, agents, and potential tenants, offering a streamlined and user-friendly experience throughout the property rental lifecycle.
+This project is an assignment for the TCP2201 course at Multimedia University.
+The Cyberjaya Online Rental Management System is an online platform designed for property owners, agents, and potential tenants in Cyberjaya.
+It streamlines the property rental process by providing a user-friendly interface for listing, managing, and renting properties.

 ## Overview